Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/BUILDING.md

   If you require the service to start immediately without waiting for the next boot then also run the following:
   `sudo systemctl start systemd-networkd-wait-online.service`.

-## Extending the Disk Image

 ### Customization of the boot Processes

-- **Replace `gem5_init.sh`**: This script is what executes as the Linux init process (pid=0) immediately after Linux boot.
-If you have a custom initialization script, replace the default `gem5_init.sh` in the packer file that you are using such as the `x86-ubuntu.pkr.hcl` and `post-installation.sh` to integrate your custom initialization process.
+- **`gem5_init.sh` replaces /sbin/init**: This script is what executes as the Linux init process (pid=0) immediately after Linux boot.
+This script adds an `gem5-bridge exit` when the file is executed.
+It also checks the `no_systemd` kernel arg to redirect to the user or boot with systemd.

 ### Details of the After-Boot Script